-BIOL 122 General Biology II (4) Cosmogony and developmental biology, diversity of prokaryotic and eukaryotic organisms and ecology.
-Three credit hours lecture with one credit hour lab.
-Prerequisite: Grade of C+ or better in BIOL 121.

-BIOL 201 Human Anatomy and Physiology I (4) First of two-semester series.
+- BIOL 122 General Biology II (4) Cosmogony and developmental biology, diversity of prokaryotic and eukaryotic organisms and ecology.
+Three credit hours lecture with one credit hour lab. - BIOL 201 Human Anatomy and Physiology I (4) First of two-semester series.
 Structure and function of the skeletal, muscular and nervous systems, including sense organs.
-Three credit hours lecture with one credit hour lab.

-BIOL 202 Human Anatomy and Physiology II (4) Second of two-semester series.
+Three credit hours lecture with one credit hour lab. - BIOL 202 Human Anatomy and Physiology II (4) Second of two-semester series.
 Structure and function of the cardiovascular, immune, digestive, endocrine, and urinary systems.
+Three credit hours lecture with one credit hour lab. - BIOL 205 Medical Terminology (3) Highly specialized medical terms used in healthcare professions, including context, clinical procedures, and abbreviations.
+Three credit hours lecture. - BIOL 210 Nutrition (3) Basic principles of human nutrition are investigated, emphasizing the nutrients, food sources, and their use in the body for growth and health throughout life.
+Three credit hours lecture. - BIOL 215 Introduction to Microbiology (4) The nature of microorganisms and their ability to interact with humans.
+Current techniques used to identify, culture, and control microorganisms.
 Three credit hours lecture with one credit hour lab.
-Prerequisite: Grade of C or better in BIOL 201.

-BIOL 205 Medical Terminology (3) Highly specialized medical terms used in healthcare professions, including context, clinical procedures, and abbreviations.
+Prerequisites: Grade of C or better in BIOL 201 and 202. - BIOL 221 Cell Biology (3) Cells are the simplest unit of life and serve as the building block of all multi-cellular organisms.
+This course is a study of the internal organization of the eukaryotic cell, organelle and membrane function, cell-cell signaling, cell movement, cell adhesion, the extracellular matrix.
 Three credit hours lecture.

-BIOL 210 Nutrition (3) Basic principles of human nutrition are investigated, emphasizing the nutrients, food sources, and their use in the body for growth and health throughout life.
-Three credit hours lecture.

-BIOL 215 Introduction to Microbiology (4) The nature of microorganisms and their ability to interact with humans.
-Current techniques used to identify, culture, and control microorganisms.
+Prerequisites: Grade of C or better in BIOL 122. - BIOL 240 Ecology (3) Fundamental principles of ecological science, including concepts of adaptation, natural selection, population and community ecology, biodiversity, and sustainability.
+Three credit hours lecture. - BIOL 321 General Microbiology (4) Viruses and microorganisms: morphology, taxonomy, genetics, physiology, pathogenicity and biodiversity.
 Three credit hours lecture with one credit hour lab.
-Prerequisites: Grade of C or better in BIOL 201 and 202.

-BIOL 321 General Microbiology (4) Viruses and microorganisms: morphology, taxonomy, genetics, physiology, pathogenicity and biodiversity.
+Prerequisites: Grade of C or better in BIOL 122 or BIOL 202 and CHEM 101 or CHEM 121. - BIOL 331 Genetics (4) Encompasses all things DNA and how living organisms pass their nucleic acid from parent to offspring.
+This course will provide a symbiosis of both the fundamental classical genetics of Mendel, where students will understand how physical and physiological traits are expressed.
 Three credit hours lecture with one credit hour lab.
-Prerequisites: Grade of C+ or better in BIOL 122 and CHEM 121.

-BIOL 421 Immunology (4) Physiology and genetics of the immune response: serology, cellular mechanisms and signaling, generation of diversity, immune dysfunction and diagnostics.
+Prerequisites: Grade of C or better in BIOL 122. - BIOL 421 Immunology (4) Physiology and genetics of the immune response: serology, cellular mechanisms and signaling, generation of diversity, immune dysfunction and diagnostics.
 Three credit hours lecture with one credit hour lab.
-Prerequisite: Grade of C+ or better in BIOL 321.
+Prerequisite: Grade of C or better in BIOL 321.